tejasvi541/GoogleMeet-Automation/README.md

 -> You should have Selenium and the desired WebDriver for your desired WebBrowser.
 I used Chrome Driver which You can download from https://sites.google.com/a/chromium.org/chromedriver/downloads , and place that in desired PATH.

+-> You have to add Your Google Account Address in email.txt and its Password in pwd.txt, so that you dont expose Your personel info.